 Facts and figures

 The scope of the EU Pilot dialogue goes beyond single market legislation and covers the whole body of EU law.
 Therefore, the information provided below is not only limited to single market issues but also includes other areas of EU legislation.
-For complete information on the EU Pilot dialogue, see the 2022 Annual report on monitoring the application of Union law, including a dedicated website.
+For complete information on the EU Pilot dialogue, see the 2022 Annual Report on monitoring the application of EU law.

-Infringement proceedings opened following the closure of EU Pilot cases: 46
+Infringement procedure opened or planned following the closure of EU Pilot cases: 24

 Member States with the highest number of new EU Pilot cases: